Huawei may beat Samsung to 5G in its own backyard

 Huawei has grown to become the largest network gear maker and is pushing deep into 5G technology, investing heavily in research and becoming one of the biggest holders of patents.

-Its prospects came into focus earlier this year when President Donald Trump blocked Broadcom Inc. from buying Qualcomm Inc. as the US cited risks that the deal could help the Chinese company take the lead in developing next-generation networks.
+Its prospects came into focus earlier this year when US President Donald Trump blocked Broadcom from buying Qualcomm as the US cited risks that the deal could help the Chinese company take the lead in developing next-generation networks.

 "Huawei has been aggressive and started development earlier than others," Park Jin Hyo, executive vice-president of SK Telecom, said in an interview.
 "We are looking with an open stance and no bias whatsoever."